The New Terminal One

 According to the project website, "The terminal will feature expansive, naturally lit, public spaces, cutting edge technology, and an array of amenities, all designed to enhance the customer experience and compete with some of the highest-rated airport terminals in the world."

-While building The New Terminal One will be a mammoth undertaking in and of itself, the project comes amid several major capital improvements that are either planned or currently underway at JFK.
-The list includes a $425 million expansion of Terminal 8, a $1.5 billion expansion of Terminal 4, and a brand new Terminal 6, set to cost $3.9 billion.
+While it can arguably be viewed as JFK's most ambitious future endeavor, The New Terminal One project doesn't stand alone on the airport's capital improvement to-do list.
+It comes amid several major initiatives that are either planned or currently underway, including the $425 million expansion of Terminal 8, a $1.5 billion expansion of Terminal 4, and a brand new Terminal 6, set to cost $3.9 billion.
+The New Terminal One is expected to break ground sometime in 2022, and construction may take until 2030 to fully complete.